jayqui/tic_tac_toe/to_do.md

 - In its current form, which is supposed to be at a difficulty level of “hard” (meaning the computer cannot be beaten), it actually can be beaten in certain situations.
 This is more like a “medium” difficulty level.

 ##### UX desirables #####
-- The user messages are unclear.
+- DONE?
+The user messages are unclear.
-- It’s confusing to see the spot that’s selected and the board all on the screen.
+- DONE?
+It’s confusing to see the spot that’s selected and the board all on the screen.
-- It’s easy to get lost in what’s happening.
+- DONE?
+It’s easy to get lost in what’s happening.
 - DONE  It’s weird the way the computer picks its spot without notifying the user.

 ##### Sequential glitches #####